- What is hemoglobin and what is its function in the body?

 See this resource on hemoglobin levels for more information.

-A hemoglobinopathy evaluation might be ordered as a follow-up test to a CBC if an individual shows signs of atypically high or low levels of hemoglobin.
+A hemoglobinopathy evaluation, otherwise known as a hemoglobin electrophoresis, may be ordered as a follow-up test to a CBC if an individual shows signs of atypically high or low levels of hemoglobin.
 The test is able to detect the presence of abnormal types of hemoglobin and measure their relative amounts in the blood.

 What are normal hemoglobin levels?

-Normal levels of hemoglobin in the blood typically depend on sex, age and general health.
+What is considered to be a normal hemoglobin range typically depends on sex, age and general health.
 Abnormally low or high levels of hemoglobin can indicate a range of health conditions, including anemia and sickle cell disease.

 High hemoglobin levels